-Figure 1 illustrates movement to a final target position of 216,000.
-If the speed is switched to 400 pps in the proximity of 193,000, operation will be performed as in figure 3 rather than figure 2.
+Consider the following example.
+Figure 1 shows a graph of positioning to a final target position of 216,000 pulses.
+If the speed is changed to 400 pps at near 193,000 pulses, the positioning operation will be as shown in Figure 3, and not as shown in Figure 2.